Robeyoncé Lima

 Robeyoncé Lima is a Brazilian lawyer, activist, and politician.
 She was elected state deputy for Pernambuco in 2018 and is the first trans woman elected official in the state.
 She was elected as part of the collective candidacy of JUNTAS 50180, which includes Carol Vergolino, Joelma Carla, Kátia Cunha, and Jô Cavalcanti.
 Her stated legislative goals center public safety, particularly for trans women.
 She has spoken out against Bolsonaro's negative comments about sexual minorities and the "intensification of oppression" that has occurred since his election.

 Lima is Afro-Brazilian and was born in Recife and raised in Pernambuco.
-She received her law degree from UFPE and currently works at the university.
-After passing the bar, she provided legal advocacy to LGBT people, frequently pro bono.
+She received her law degree from the Federal University of Pernambuco and currently works at the university.
+After passing the bar, she provided legal advocacy to LGBTQ people, frequently pro bono.
 She is the first trans woman to practice law in Pernambuco.

+Biography

+Born in Recife, Robeyoncé Lima was a student in the Pernambuco state public school system.
+During her childhood, she faced family problems and was abandoned by her father, who was addicted to crack cocaine.
+Her mother was a domestic worker and, due to her heavy workload, couldn't spend much time with Lima, who was cared for by her grandmother.
+In an interview, she said that she used to be rejected by other children for being different, which is why she started reading comic books as a hobby.

+Lima graduated in law at the age of 27 from the Federal University of Pernambuco, an institution she described as "a breezy environment where she could develop."
+During her studies, she interned at various public institutions, such as the Federal Court and Petrobras.

+In 2016, the Recife Law School named her graduating class Turma Robeyoncé Lima in her honor.
+This fact received national media attention, raising the profile of the recent graduate in society.
+At the time, Lima stated that her graduation represented an exception to the rule.

+In 2017, she passed the OAB exam and became the first transgender woman to practice law in the North and Northeast regions of Brazil.